 Take her down gently after a good run, or be forced down.

 I have made it no small secret that I hate crafting, so I did roll my eyes when I realized that crafting is a core mechanic, and not merely optional.
 It is possible to complete the game without it, but improbable.
 In this way, crafting is imperative.
 Under normal circumstances, I tend to penalize games for forcing me to engage with a feature I innately dislike, but shoutout to Steam users Skooler, who provided the item templates, and Griffin Seasnake, who created an easy-to-read chart.
 The crafting screen uses a color-coded system to provide hints as to what materials one should use to craft, but ain’t nobody got time for that, especially the higher-tier weapons and plane components, which are cheaper to craft than purchase from the store.
 That said, I also…like…the crafting in AIRHEART, because while it is possible to find random powerful weapons on enemy ship cargo, the game allows the player to unlock their own arsenal, rather than depend on conventional roguelike convention where the player has to randomly encounter gear during a run.
 I am grateful that Blindflug Studios puts the power into the hands of the player.
-Finding the appropriate materials for crafting is all that is necessaryc.
+Finding the appropriate materials for crafting is all that is necessary.

 AIRHEART takes customization seriously.
 There are too many options ot cover here, but do note that certain plane parts grant active and passive abilities, too, such as fish radars, laser aiming, item magnets, or active shields.

-There are plenty of methods to fighting in AIRHEART.
+There are plenty of methods for fighting in AIRHEART.
 The tether mechanic is worthy of note by itself: with a right click, one can catch smaller fish (hold down the mouse rather than press rapidly click to reel-in), drag enemies behind, or anchor Amelia to rocks or larger craft for better stability.
 This rope can also instantly-kill stationary drones and disarm or de-armor larger foes.
 Early game, I used a machine gun with burst fire, but it is also inaccurate and low-damage.
 I set my sights on crafting a sniper rifle that is powerful, but has a low rate of fire.
 Higher tier airplane wings allow players to use two weapons; I added flak cannon that does more damage up close, especially when dragging enemy aircraft, but less damage the further away enemies are way on the screen—perfect for my sniper rifle.
 I have also managed to blow myself out of the sky after developing a big bomb and getting too close to the payload.
 Whoops!

 When I play a new game, especially indies, I always go in hoping, expecting a good time.
-AIRHEART actually exceeds my expectations, providing relief from the pixelart that has been excessively popular, a soundtrack that has me buying Michel Barengo’s work, and introducing forgiving mechanics in a genre where soul(s)-crushing difficulty is a foundational principle.
+AIRHEART actually exceeds my expectations, providing relief from the pixel art that has been excessively popular, a soundtrack that has me buying Michel Barengo’s work, and introducing forgiving mechanics in a genre where soul(s)-crushing difficulty is a foundational principle.
 My only gripe, albeit a significant one given the game’s innate grind for fish and materials to finally reach the game’s apex elevation, is that the ending is disappointing, producing an ellipses rather than a period or exclamation mark.
 That aside, AIRHEART is a terrific package that merely stumbles on the perspective that the ends may not justify the means, yet the pursuit itself maintains value.

 Review code generously provided by Sandbox Strategies.